When you strip it all away, that's the nub of things.

 Well, there's something that Suzanne Malvo did not tell her viewers.

-She did not tell her viewers that the Republicans have offered to fund the NIH in a separate bill without preconditions.
+After saying that 200 children sick with cancer were turned away from the NIH due to the government shutdown, she did not tell her viewers that the Republicans have offered to fund the NIH in a separate bill without preconditions and that the Democrats in Obama refused to pass it.

-In other words, it is Obama and the Democrats who want these kids with cancer not being allowed to visit the hospital so that they can go to CNN and get a story blaming the Republicans for it.
+In other words, It is Obama and the Democrats who want these kids with cancer not being allowed to visit the hospital so that they can go to CNN and get a story blaming the Republicans for it.

-CNN, not a news organization and not media, but rather acting as an arm of the White House dutifully reports that the Republicans don't want cancer stricken kids to get treatment.
+CNN, not a news organization and not media, but rather acting as an arm of the White House, dutifully reports that the Republicans don't want cancer-stricken kids to get treatment.

-The Republicans again offered to fund the NIH separate bill no preconditions, Democrats in Obama refused to pass it.
+The Republicans, again, offered to fund the NIH separate bill, no preconditions.

-I don't care what you want to say about gamesmanship and I don't care how you want to look at this well of course Obama can't be doing that.
+I don't care what you want to say about gamesmanship, and I don't care how you want to look at this.

-There's no trick Obama shut down the government.
+Obama shut down the government.

-Harry Reid shut down the government as a result cancer kids can't visit the NIH, Republicans offer separate funding Obama and the Democrats say ain't no way is one of these 200 that can't visit the NIH because they've got cancer it's the President and the Democrat Party who are making that happen.
+So if your kid is one of these 200 that can't visit the NIH because they've got cancer, it's the president and the Democrat Party who are making that happen.

 And this isn't the only example.